 - Property: Documentation name or Nickname = Title block: Drawn, Name

 Administrators can override a user's Documentation name.
-See Adding and Administering Users for more information.
+See Editing a user for more information.

 - Property: Created date = Title block: Drawn, Date